 Eucalyptus variegated beetle creates concern for eucalypt growers

-Toni Withers, Rebecca McDougal, Michelle Harnett and Tara Murray, New Zealand Tree Grower May 2018.
+By Toni Withers, Rebecca McDougal, Michelle Harnett and Tara Murray, from New Zealand Tree Grower, May 2018.

 Annoying Australians are over here and eating ‘our’ eucalypt trees.
 Seven different tortoise beetles, named because their round bodies resemble a tortoise, have arrived in New Zealand and have been making pests of themselves for more than 100 years.

 The most recent arrival is Paropsisterna variicollis, the eucalyptus variegated beetle.
 Its presence was noted in Hawke’s Bay in 2016.
 A fast life cycle, at least three generations a year, clustered larval feeding, a high reproductive output, and the fact that it feeds on both juvenile and adult leaves means eucalyptus variegated beetle is an unwelcome incursion.
 Furthermore, it is a beetle with the potential to affect a wide range of eucalypts, and where conditions support multiple generations each year, it may have potential to cause repeated defoliation and affect growth.

 Eucalyptus variegated beetle has spread throughout Hawke’s Bay and in 2018 moved to north east Hawke’s Bay, to Taihape in the west and Masterton in the south.
 The spread of the pest can be tracked on NatureWatch NZ and we urge all readers to photograph and report suspected sightings at www.naturewatch.org.nz.

 Which tortoise beetle has the worst effect?